-The Libertarian Movment has a big future in American Politics if they want it but they have to decide in what direction they want to go and with what party.
-To give them as big as a Political Force as possible but more importantly give themselves enough members so they recruit enough candidates to get elected into High Office.
+The libertarian movement has a big future in American politics if they want it but they have to decide in what direction they want to go and with what party.
+To give them as big as a political force as possible.
+But more importantly give themselves enough members so they recruit enough candidates to get elected into high office.
 And actually be able to make policy in government.

 Tuesday, August 2, 2011